dustlang/rust/src/doc/dustdoc/src/how-to-write-documentation.md

-Because the type system does a good job of defining what types a function passes and returns, there is no benefit of explicitly writing it into the documentation, especially since `rustdoc` adds hyper links to all types in the function signature.
+Because the type system does a good job of defining what types a function passes and returns, there is no benefit of explicitly writing it into the documentation, especially since `dustdoc` adds hyper links to all types in the function signature.

 In the example above, a 'Panics' section explains when the code might abruptly exit, which can help the reader prevent reaching a panic.
 A panic section is recommended